aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/cli-configuration.md

 ## (Optional) Global Config

-By default, the CLI will look for a configuration is set to use a file in the workspace directory (`.aptos/config.yaml`) per workspace.
-If you would like to use one shared configuration for all workspaces, you can follow these steps.
+By default, the CLI will look for a configuration in `.aptos/config.yaml` in each workspace directory.
+If you would like to use a shared configuration for all workspaces, you can follow these steps:

-1. Create a folder in your home directory called `.aptos` (it will have the path `~/.aptos`).
+1. Create a folder in your home directory called `.aptos` (so it has the path `~/.aptos`).
 2. Create a yaml file inside `.aptos` called `global_config.yaml`.
 3. Run the command: